open-formulieren/open-forms/docs/configuration/prefill/eidas_company.rst

 `eIDAS`_ (Electronic Identification and Trust Services) is an European Union regulation, to allow european citizen and companies to digitally authenticate in any european country using their national identity.
-When authentication with eIDAS, the user supplies some basic personal information; their first- and lastname, date of birth and their BSN or other national identification.
-When authentication as a company, the legal name of the company will also be made available.
+When authenticating with eIDAS, the user supplies some basic personal information; their first- and lastname, date of birth and their BSN or other national identification.
+When authenticating as a company, the legal name of the company will also be made available.

 The **eIDAS** prefill plugin can be used to access this data in order to prefill personal